 Tubby & Coo’s Traveling Book Shop

 Tubby & Coo’s curates pocket bookstores inside inclusive spaces with the goal of building and engaging community and providing spaces to imagine and create new realities.
-Tubby & Coo’s is a queer, liberationist, decentralized independent bookshop focused on uplifting underrepresented voices, especially trans, queer, and BIPOC authors.
-Currently, you can find this traveling book shop parked at HI-BALLZ/Plant Ally Café and The Good Shop.
-They’re also working on a plan to introduce Little Free Queer Libraries around town.
+Known as a queer, liberationist, decentralized independent bookshop, they focused on uplifting underrepresented voices, especially trans, queer, and BIPOC authors.
+Currently, you can find this traveling book shop parked inside The Good Shop.
 Follow their Instagram here for the latest.

 Faulkner House Books